drewhearin/beautiful-jekyll/_posts/2017-03-21-python-character-counting.md

 ---
 layout: post
-title: Sorting Characters by Number of Appearances in Python
+title: Sorting Characters by Number of Occurenes with Python
 subtitle:
 ---